-5 Lessons in Grit and Perseverance From Nomadic Herders in Mongolia
+6 Lessons In Grit and Perseverance I Learned From Nomadic Herders in Mongolia

 We can all learn to have some grit in our lives.
 Grit and perseverance are some of those qualities that help us to be able to see our way through the adamant things or times in our life and then find a way to work our way through these difficult times.

-The Mongolian nomadic herders can teach us some important lessons in life, such as that bad things can happen in our lives, but we can choose not to be bitter.
-We can also choose to be grateful for all our blessings, while at the same time we can get up and get to work.
+The Mongolian nomadic herders can teach us some essential lessons in life, such as that bad things can happen in our lives, but we can choose not to be bitter.
+We can also be grateful for all our blessings while at the same time, we can get up and get to work.

-As I listened to this story about the loss of their horses, I reflected on some valued lessons about grit and perseverance that we can all try to have in life, and we can learn from these Mongolian nomadic herders.
+As I listened to this story about the loss of their horses, I reflected on some valuable lessons about grit and perseverance that we can all try to have in life and learn from these Mongolian nomadic herders.

 One of the first lessons I learned from the nomadic herders is that when bad things happen in life, we all need to learn to get up the grit, fortify our perseverance, and keep moving forward.
 Some days it may be hard to keep one foot in front of the other, but the more we keep moving forward, the easier it will get.

-When I realized that the nomadic herders I was staying with had lost over 12,000 USD just due to the harsh winter weather, I realized that I was seeing someone who had learned how to keep moving forward in life, no matter what hardships life tossed at them.
+When I realized that the nomadic herders I was staying with had lost over 12,000 USD just due to the harsh winter weather, I saw someone who had learned how to keep moving forward in life, no matter what hardships life tossed at them.

 Bad things will happen in life.
 This is just a fact of life.
-Life will never be easy and smooth, so we need to be prepared to handle these hardships.
+Life will never be easy and smooth, so we must be prepared to handle these hardships.
 Sometimes these bad things will happen despite all our best efforts to try to control them.

 We can all choose not to allow our hardships to make us bitter.

-What really amazed me was that when the nomadic herders spoke about their loss, I did not hear any bitterness in their voice when they spoke about losing all their horses.
+What amazed me was that when the nomadic herders spoke about their loss, I did not hear any bitterness when they spoke about losing all their horses.
 It was part of their way of life, and they knew the weather could not be controlled.

 Mongolian Nomads And Their Lost Horses – 5 lessons in Grit and Perseverance

 As I spoke to the nomadic herders, I reflected on how bitterness is a disease that can kill our grit and ability to persevere.
-Like the nomadic herders, we can choose not to be bitter about any of the hardships we may face in life.
+Like the nomadic herders, we can choose not to be bitter about any of the hardships we may face.

 We can all choose to be grateful for what we have in life.